gaehlerm/SoftwareEngineering/README.md

         pass
 ```

-An alternative to abstract base classes in Python are protocols, though we cannot go into these differences here. // https://youtu.be/EVa5Wdcgl94
+An alternative to abstract base classes in Python are protocols, though we cannot go into these differences here. [https://youtu.be/EVa5Wdcgl94]

 ### Implementation class

 This class inherits from a pure abstract base class defined above and implements it.
-As the base class, it contains only public functions but no variables.
-Therefore the complexity of interface implementation classes is very low.
+It contains public functions and may also contain member variables.
+It may be anything, a worker class, delegating class or a pure function class.
+Though the pure function class is the most common.
+This class is implementing an interface and due to the SRP is shouldn't do anything other heavy lifting.

 ```py
 class Sheep(Animal):